4 Proven Ways To Keep Your Cat Off The Counter

 Dishes should be kept clean and free of food.
 Wash them immediately, or keep them in the dishwasher where your cat can't access them.
 Be sure to feed your cat on a regular feeding schedule so he'll have no reason to scour the counters for food.

-In addition to keeping the countertop food free, it's a good idea to keep anything off the counter that might interest your cat.
+In addition to keeping the countertop food free, it's a good idea to try your best to keep anything off the counter that might interest your cat.
 This could include:

 - Running water from the tap.